chilts/modb-dyno-leveldb/README.md

-# EvntuLevel - Enventually Level #
+# level-dyno - The basic cornerstone of an eventually consistent key/value store. #

-EventuLevel is (on the surface) a key/value store but is the cornerstone of an eventually-consistent distributed key/value store.
+'dyno' is (on the surface) a key/value store but is also the cornerstone of an eventually-consistent distributed key/value store.

-It has a similar idea to Dominic Tarr's "crdt", except everything is stored in LevelDB (using Rod Vagg's LevelUp).

 Every operation that happens to any item in the datastore is timestamped and therefore the history of any object can be replayed to produce the final result.